Skip to main content

 • Target Date: January 1, 2025

-Claire can now make sure she’s on target to move into that vacation home in 2025.
+Claire can now make sure she’s on target to move into that vacation home.

 To learn more about creating and maintaining financial account records, check out the Resources section.
 In the next unit, we connect to clients by logging calls and tasks.